alvinvinalon/cvassistant/Readme.md

 Visit the official website: https://streamlit.io/

 ## Pre-requisites
-- Python 3.11.3 and pip.
+- Python 3.11+ and pip.
 You can download the latest version of Python from the official website (https://www.python.org/downloads/).
 - An Azure Subscription with Azure OpenAI Service provisioned.
 - OpenAI model deployment. (https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)
-- Create a deployment model called "chat" or use your own name (make sure you update it in the .env file.)
+- Create a deployment called "davinci" based off the text-davinci-003 model or use your own name (make sure you update it in the .env file.)
 - Visual Studio Code

 ## How to run locally